themayursinha/blog/_posts/2024-06-30-Suffering.md

 ### The world doesn't care (And why that's okay)

 Existentialist thinkers like [Jean-Paul Sartre](https://en.wikipedia.org/wiki/Jean-Paul_Sartre) and [Albert Camus](https://en.wikipedia.org/wiki/Albert_Camus) had a radical idea: the universe is simply indifferent to us.
 [Existentialism](https://www.google.com/search?q=https://www.tate.org.uk/art/art-terms/e/existentialism) teaches that because the world doesn't have a built-in meaning, we have to create our own.
-It sees cruelty and injustice as part of life's "absurdity"—a weird, meaningless reality we have to face.
+It sees cruelty and injustice as part of life's "absurdity", a weird, meaningless reality we have to face.

 Camus wrote about the concept of the **[absurd](https://plato.stanford.edu/entries/camus/)**.
 This is the clash between our human need to find meaning and the silent, meaningless universe we live in.
 But for Camus, realizing this isn't a reason to give up.
 Instead, it can make us feel truly free.
 If there are no cosmic rules, then we are responsible for creating our own values.